 Mr. Latorre firmly believes in giving back to his community.
 He has represented numerous clients without charge and actively supports numerous charitable and nonprofit organizations.
 He has served on the board of directors of Charlotte Center City Partners, Theater Charlotte, McColl Center for Visual Arts, Discovery Place, and the Latin Chamber of Commerce.
 Mr. Latorre is a regular contributor to numerous organizations including the Make-A-Wish Foundation, the Arts and Science Council, The March of Dimes, Historic Charlotte, The Latin American Women’s Association, Theater Charlotte, Discovery Place, The North Carolina Dance Theatre, The Children’s Law Center, United Way, the UNCC Athletic Foundation, and the Florida State College of Law.

-Mr. Latorre was the chair of the Immigrant Integration Task Force which was created in November 2013 by the Charlotte City Council as an inter-agency effort intended to evaluate and recommend ways to maximize immigrants’ economic and civic contributions to the city of Charlotte.
+Mr. Latorre was the chair of the Charlotte Immigrant Integration Task Force which was created in November 2013 by the Charlotte City Council as an inter-agency effort intended to evaluate and recommend ways to maximize immigrants’ economic and civic contributions to the city of Charlotte.
 The 29 members of the Task Force presented their recommendations to the City Council in February 2015.
 As a result of the Task Force’ recommendations, the City Manager created and hired an International and Integration manager that is currently working to implement many of the recommendations of the Task Force.